Previous Page Next Page

 14120 Notifications to the Designated Perpetrator

-Request by Law Enforcement or Prosecuting Attorneys Not to Interview the Alleged Perpetrator
+Law Enforcement or Prosecuting Attorney Asks APS to Delay or Refrain from Interviewing the Alleged Perpetrator

-Sometimes law enforcement or prosecuting attorneys request that APS not interview the alleged perpetrator, or do the interview later, because of an ongoing criminal investigation or pending prosecution.
+Sometimes law enforcement or prosecuting attorneys ask APS to delay or refrain from interviewing the alleged perpetrator because of an ongoing criminal investigation or pending prosecution.
 When this happens, the APS specialist documents this request in IMPACT and includes all required information as outlined in 6123.3 Interviewing Law Enforcement.

 The APS specialist uses all available evidence to reach a finding, including any discussions with law enforcement about statements that the alleged perpetrator has made.
 The APS specialist may include these statements in the APS investigation instead of interviewing the alleged perpetrator.